LankeyBoard/RulesGraph/generalRules.md

 Assign stats - You have a set of 3,2,0,-2.
 Use each number once, placing them in your 4 stats.
 Then add your stat bonuses from your Lineage and your Culture.
 These cannot both go to the same Stat.

 Higher numbers are better.
 Your class will have at least 1 primary stat.
-It's a good idea to have that be your highest number.
+It's a good idea to have that be your highest stat.

 Pick a [Novice Feature](/rules/generic_features/novice_features).

 (Optional) Write a backstory for your character.

-## Leveling Up

-slug: LEVELING-UP

-ruleType: RULE\
-Your GM will tell you when you level up.
-Parties should generally be kept at the same level and should level up at the same time when Recuperating.
-When you level up, your Health & Stamina increase and you gain new features based on your Class.

 # What Makes Up a Character